SemOpt: LLM-Driven Code Optimization via Rule-Based Analysis: Empirical Evaluation

 \subsubsection{Comparison to Prompt Engineering and RAG}

-As shown in Table~\ref{tab:4-rq1}, the number of successful optimizations achieved by \toolname is much higher than the direct prompt engineering (Direct) and the RAG baseline.
-For the Exact Match metric, \toolname has 4 to 21 times of the success optimizations of the Direct baseline, and 1.65 to 2 times of the RAG baseline.
-For the Semantic Equivalence metric, \toolname has 3.38 to 7.11 times of the Direct baseline, and 1.38 to 2 times of the RAG baseline.
-These results demonstrate the effectiveness of \toolname in addressing code optimization tasks.
+As shown in Table~\ref{tab:4-rq1} and Table~\ref{tab:4-rq1-python}, the number of successful optimizations achieved by \toolname is much higher than the direct prompt engineering (Direct) and the RAG baseline.
+On the C/C++ benchmark under the Exact Match metric, \toolname has 4 to 21 times of the successful optimizations of the Direct baseline, and 1.65 to 2 times of the RAG baseline; under the Semantic Equivalence metric, \toolname has 3.38 to 7.11 times of the Direct baseline, and 1.38 to 2 times of the RAG baseline.
+On the Python benchmark under the Exact Match metric, \toolname has 6.33 times of the successful optimizations of the Direct baseline, and 1.58 times of the RAG baseline; under the Semantic Equivalence metric, \toolname has 4.93 times of the Direct baseline, and 1.60 times of the RAG baseline.
+These results demonstrate the effectiveness of \toolname in addressing code optimization tasks on both C/C++ and Python.